What you should know about American sunscreen

 • They absorb better in the skin, with a less opaque appearance on the skin compared with mineral sunscreens — but can cause skin irritation/rash in sensitive-skin individuals.

-Chemical ingredients available in the U.S. are less stable than those available elsewhere in the world, and they only cover specific wavelengths.
-Typically, you need at least four chemical ingredients to get full UV coverage.
+Most chemical ingredients available in the U.S. are less stable than those available elsewhere in the world, and they cover only specific wavelengths.
+Unless you're using a sunscreen with BEMT, you'd typically need at least four chemical ingredients to get full UV coverage.

 Emerging trends in sunscreen formulation